Manu’s Menu

 Instructions

-• Put the rice in a bowl, cover it with water and soak it for 6 hrs.
-Put the urad dal, channa dal and fenugreek seeds in another bowl, cover them with water and soak them for 6 hrs.
+• Place the rice in one bowl and cover it with water.
+In a separate bowl, add the urad dal, channa dal, and fenugreek seeds, then cover with water and leave both to soak for 6 hours.

-• After 6 hrs, drain the rice and lentils (make sure to preserve the liquids as you will need them later) and blend them together with some of the preserved liquids into a fine paste.
+• After 6 hours, drain the rice and lentils, making sure to preserve the soaking liquids as you’ll need them later.
+Blend everything together with some of the reserved liquids into a fine paste.

-• The next day add salt and adjust the consistency with some water (or the preserved liquids) until you get a batter that is similar to a crêpe batter (sorry I forgot to take a picture of the fermented batter before adding the water!).
-Mix well and keep it aside.
+• The next day, add salt and adjust the consistency with water or the reserved liquids until the batter is similar to a crêpe batter.
+Mix well and set aside.

-• After making the first dosa, I usually put the fire off and then cool the tawa down with some cold water.
-When the tawa is cold, then I make the second dosa, etc.
+• After making the first dosa, turn off the heat and cool the tawa with cold water.
+When the tawa is cold, make the next dosa.

-• Serve warm with some sambhar and coconut chutney.
+• Transfer to a plate and serve warm with sambhar or coconut chutney.

 Coconut Chutney